 "The School of Law was an easy choice for me not only for the low tuition but for being in Fayetteville," third-year law student Cameron Housley said.
 "The idea of law school can be intimidating, but you're taking on less debt here and have a great opportunity to get a job right out of school."

 Students also have the unique opportunity to serve on the publications at the School of Law, including the student-run Arkansas Law Review and Journal of Food Law and Policy, and the Journal of Islamic Law and Culture.

 "The quality of students here is exceptional," said Dustin Buehler, an associate professor at the law school.
 "I think the students are drawn by the availability of good jobs in the state and region, the affordability, and the culture and natural beauty of our college town."

 Forbes featuredNorthwest Arkansas twice in recent weeks, both as a "Best Place for Business and Careers" and for its emerging entrepreneurial scene.
 In addition to the thriving local economy, Fayetteville and the region are noted for their livability and outdoor activities.

 National Jurist's rankings analyze tuition, cost of living, bar exam passage rates, student debt load and employment success to identify the law schools that offer students the best return on their investment.

-A major factor in the School of Law's surge in both the National Jurist and U.S. News rankings is its impressive career placement results.
+A major factor in the School of Law's surge in the preLaw magazine, the National Jurist and U.S. News rankings is its impressive career placement results.
 More than 85 percent of the Class of 2012 found employment within nine months after graduation in jobs that require or prefer a law degree.

 "Our students have embraced the challenge of actively developing their careers," said Susan Schell, director of career services.
 "From the time they're prospective students, to enrollment, to orientation, through law school and throughout their career – they know that they can't wait for the jobs to come to them.
 They network, build their resumes, gain experience, and stay patient and persistent in their job searches."